Enmerkar: Lugalbanda poems

 Enmerkar marches against Aratta, his warchief Lugalbanda falls ill and is abandoned in a cave.
 He feasts Anzud's chick and gains the legendary bird's favor.
 Lugalbanda is rewarded with the gift of speed and goes to Enmerkar, who is laying siege to Aratta.
-The king sends Lugalbanda to ask for Inanna's advice in Uruk, which does.
+The king sends Lugalbanda to ask for Inanna's advice in Uruk.
 At the end, Aratta submits.
 The text also mentions that fifty years into Enmerkar's reign, the Martu people had arisen in all of Sumer and Akkad, necessitating the building of a wall in the desert to protect Uruk.

 Later influence

 In antiquity

 In a much later Greek legend related by Aelian (c.
 200 AD), the king of Babylon, Euechoros or Seuechoros (also appearing in many variants as Sevekhoros, earlier Sacchoras, etc.), is said to be the grandfather of Gilgamos, who later becomes king of Babylon (i.e., Gilgamesh of Uruk).
 Several recent scholars have suggested that this "Seuechoros" or "Euechoros" is moreover to be identified with Enmerkar of Uruk, as well as the fictional Euechous named by Berossus as being the first king of Chaldea and Assyria.
 This last name Euechous (also appearing as Evechius, and in many other variants) has, along with a number of other fictional and real Mesopotamian rulers, been identified with the historically unattested biblical figure of Nimrod.